 If your baby is fuzzy because she’s not feeling well, try rubbing Vicks BabyRub on her chest and feet.
 The ointment is specially formulated for babies that contain natural scents to calm, soothe, and relax your baby.

-When my baby was coughing up a storm that she couldn’t sleep at night.
+When my baby was coughing up a storm she couldn’t sleep at night.
 I rub some on her chest and it really helped her fall asleep better.

 Suction mucus out in baby

-If your baby doesn’t know how to blow the nose yet, you need to help her drain out her snot.
+If your baby doesn’t know how to blow her nose yet, you need to help her drain out her snot.
 If the gooey stuff is left in the nose for too long, it will cause infection.

 For babies, you can use the suction bulb or the NoseFrida Snot Sucker.
 I personally like the bulb suction better because the part that goes in the nostrils is smaller and you can section with just 1 hand.